 You mostly focus on fashion photography.
-Once you’ve mastered this, is there any other types of photography you’re looking to move into?
+Once you’ve mastered this, are there any other types of photography you’re looking to move into?

-Yeah I shoot fashion and some still life..
-I like street photography and have taken loads, I’ve just not put them on my site, because I think they need another platform to work off of..
-I also like architectural photography and saw a brilliant exhibition recently at the Barbican Gallery, it was so cinematic.
+Yeah, I shoot fashion and some still life… I like street photography and have taken loads, I’ve just not put them on my site, because I think they need another platform to work off of… I also like architectural photography and saw a brilliant exhibition recently at the Barbican Gallery, it was so cinematic.
 I’ve recently started making films and have a production company which should be online in the next couple of weeks.
 We are concentrating on Fashion and Music Videos.
 I also love documentaries and recently shot one about Walthamstow and art in the community.
-I examined how the area has changed and argued how art within a community can improve the quality of life, well-being and cultural integration.
-It was an amazing experience and gave me a real insight into how art influences change and a spirit of a place within the community.
+I examined how the area has changed and argued how art within a community can improve the quality of life, well-being, and cultural integration.
+It was an amazing experience and gave me a real insight into how art influences change and the spirit of a place within the community.

 Comparing where you are now with where you are when you first started, what could you have done differently to get to where you are sooner?